 Does cold laser therapy hurt?

-Cold laser therapy for musculoskeletal pain is provided by a provider in an office.
+Cold laser therapy for musculoskeletal pain is an in-office procedure.
 A small handheld device is used to perform this non-invasive procedure.
-You must protect your eyes during the procedure because of the use of the laser.
-The provider (doctor, physical therapist, or clinician) will hold the device near your skin for about 30 seconds to one minute.
+You should protect your eyes during the procedure because of the use of the laser.
+The pain management provider will hold the device near your skin for about 30 seconds to one minute.
 The energy from the light will pass through the skin and into your tissues.

 The procedure shouldn’t hurt.
 And even its name might be misleading as you won’t feel any cold sensation.
 You might feel a bit of a tingling sensation, but that shouldn’t hurt.
 The procedure will be completed, and you will be able to go home immediately after.

 If you are asking yourself this question: where can I find cold laser therapy near me?
 We have options.
 If you are in the New York area, you can always visit Pain Therapy Medical Care.
-If you are not, we suggest reaching out to your insurance to identify the best laser treatment for knee pain near you.
+If you are not, we suggest reaching out to your insurance to identify the best laser treatment for musculoskeletal pain near you.w

 What if cold laser therapy doesn’t work for me?